sony7760/DevOps/Docker/README.md

 ## Docker
 Docker container technology was launched in 2013 as an open source [Docker Engine](https://www.docker.com/products/container-runtime/)(Container Runtime).
-It is a universal packaging approach that bundles up all application dependencies inside a container which is then run on Docker Engine
+It is a universal packaging approach that bundles up all application dependencies inside a container which is then run on Docker Engine.
+- **Powered by containerd:** Built on the leading open source container runtime, a graduated project of the Cloud Native Computing Foundation (CNCF).
+Containerd implements Kubernetes Container Runtime Interface (CRI) and is widely adopted across public clouds and enterprises.
+- **Integrated BuildKit:** BuildKit is an open source tool that takes the instructions from a Dockerfile and ‘builds” a Docker image.
+This process can take a long time so BuildKit provides several architectural enhancements that makes it much faster, more precise and portable.
+- **Docker CLI:** The most popular way to interface with Docker containers is the Docker CLI – a simple, yet powerful client that greatly simplifies how you manage container instances through a clear set of commands.